jn80842/automatahints/tutorial.md

 First of all, we need some apparatus to handle the DFA domain.
 We write a Racket macro that will provide a function that, given a word in the DFA's alphabet, will return true if the word is accepted and false is not.
 The precise definition of this macro depends on the format the student's solutions will be submitted in (for example, if the student is working in a web interface, the submitted automaton might be defined in JSON or XML).
 The details of the macro are not discussed here, but see `automata.rkt` for a sample implementation.

 Now, let's define our hint.
 Hints are always an expression of the difference between the student solution and the true solution.
-We will write a hint expressing the property "a word on which the student solution DFA behaves differently than the true solution DFA".
+We will write a hint expressing the property "a word that the student DFA accepts and the correct DFA rejects, or vice versa".
 This property can be written as the following boolean function:

 ```
 (define (diff-outcome?
 M1 M2 word)